robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_takefeefrom.md

 ```
 /**
   @notice
-  Takes a fee into the platform's project, which has an id of _PROTOCOL_PROJECT_ID.
+  Takes a fee into the platform's project, which has an id of _FEE_BENEFICIARY_PROJECT_ID.

   @param _projectId The ID of the project having fees taken from.
   @param _fundingCycle The funding cycle during which the fee is being taken.